patterns-app/patterns-devkit/README.md

 A basis `environment` tracks the function graph, and acts as a registry for the `modules`, `runtimes`, and `storages` available to functions.
 It is associated one-to-one with a single `metadata database`.
-The primary responsibility of the metadata database is to track which nodes have processed which DataBlocks, and the state of nodes.
+The primary responsibility of the metadata database is to track which nodes have processed which Blocks, and the state of nodes.
 In this sense, the environment and its associated metadata database contain all the "state" of a basis project.
 If you delete the metadata database, you will have effectively "reset" your basis project.
 (You will NOT have deleted any actual data produced by the pipeline, though it will be "orphaned".)